 As if this year is in a magic time vortex, we’ve somehow found ourselves in July.
 We’re well past 2020’s humpday (I’d say humpmonth but that sounds quite disgusting) which is shocking even though January feels like a lifetime ago.
 Remember the ignorant bliss, the “this is gonna be OUR year” mentality, and not knowing what sleeping and working within the same four walls felt like?
 I promise it’s somewhere in the far reaches of your brain if you search hard enough.
 Since happening upon this strange pseudo-apocalypse, you may have noticed our internet habits changing, too.
 More of us are reaching for our phones for respite, literally begging to be entertained while bored out of our minds, which explains why this year has been pretty stellar in regards to meme content so far.
-Take a quick look at the online war zone of Twitter at any given moment these past six months and you’ll see users ploughing through meme formats like they’re going out of style.
+Take a quick look at the online war zone of Twitter at any given moment these past six months and you’ll see users ploughing through memes like they’re going out of style.
 With all that said, as the corona-o-meter steadily cascades from extra hot to lemon and herb, let’s peruse some of the quality memes we’ve been blessed with so far this year:

 Marriage Story Fight Scene

 I may be part of the small minority of Netflix subscribers who haven’t yet watched this critically-acclaimed movie, but I might as well have from the way I’ve seen it be memed to death from the end of 2019 and right into 2020, from the scene of Scarlett Johansson dancing like she’s living her very best life, to this iconic scene of Scar Jo and Adam Driver having an argument: